SAKryukov/generic-state-machine/docs/index.md

 <span class="keyword highlighter">public</span> delegate string <span class="_custom-word_ highlighter">InvalidStateTransitionAction</span>&lt;<span class="_custom-word_ highlighter">STATE</span>&gt;(<span class="_custom-word_ highlighter">STATE</span> startState, <span class="_custom-word_ highlighter">STATE</span> finishState);
 ~~~

-The delegate instance is used in the [StateMachine.AddInvalidStateTransition](#heading-addinvalidstatetransition) call.
+The delegate instance is used in the [TransitionSystem.AddInvalidStateTransition](#heading-addinvalidstatetransition) call.

 ## NotAState Attribute

-This attribute can be used to mark some enumeration-type members to exclude them from the set of states of a state machine.
-It can be useful to create members irrelevant to the state machine behavior but used for some calculations.
+This attribute can be used to mark some enumeration-type members to exclude them from the set of states of a transition system.
+It can be useful to create members irrelevant to the transition system behavior but used for some calculations.
 For example, such a member can be a bitwise `OR` combination of several states.

 ~~~{lang=C#}{id=api-not-a-state}
 [System.AttributeUsage(System.AttributeTargets.Field, AllowMultiple = <span class="keyword highlighter">false</span>, Inherited = <span class="keyword highlighter">false</span>)]